jxtngx/NeMo-lab/docs/tutorials/nemo2-finetuning-quickstart.md

 5. `git+https://github.com/NVIDIA/apex.git` is NVIDIA Apex and is needed for RoPE scaling and other methods

 > [!WARNING]
-> the NVIDIA Apex build may take several minutes to complete the CUDA and C++ extension installations \n
+> the NVIDIA Apex build may take several minutes to complete the CUDA and C++ extension installations <br>
-> DO NOT INTERRUPT THE PROCESS
+> DO NOT INTERRUPT THE PROCESS!

 > [!TIP]
 > run `bash install_requirements.sh` to run the above installation steps